wax-office-of-inspector-general/wax-developer/docs/tutorials/create-nft/nft_basics.md

 ## Actions

 Actions vary depending on which blockchain account owner is calling the action.

 As the owner of your game or marketplace (author), you can:

 * Create assets and update mutable attributes from your smart contract.
-* Optionally, you can include the <span class="codeSample">requireClaim</span> flag.
-In the Simple Assets smart contract, the account initializing an asset transfer (or asset <span class="codeSample">create</span> action) pays for the required RAM.
-If the <span class="codeSample">requireClaim</span> flag is set to true (1), this flag posts an asset for the designated user to take.
+* Optionally, you can include the `requireClaim` flag.
+In the Simple Assets smart contract, the account initializing an asset transfer (or asset `create` action) pays for the required RAM.
+If the `requireClaim` flag is set to true (1), this flag posts an asset for the designated user to take.
 This designated WAX user pays for the RAM instead.
 * Burn an asset, along with a memo.

 <!--The Simple Assets smart contract also allows authors to optionally save information about you and your assets.
 This can include instructions on how to interact with your assets in WAX marketplaces and asset explorers and other information that you'd like to communicate to external dApps, websites, and asset owners.-->